emanuelefavero/react-native-guessing-game/README.md

 ## Description

 This is a guessing game iOS application built with [React Native](https://reactnative.dev/) and [Expo](https://docs.expo.dev/).

-The game is simple, you have to input a number between 1 and 100 and the app will try to guess it.
-You can tell the app if the number is higher or lower than the guess and the app will adjust its guess accordingly.
+The goal is simple: input a number between 1 and 100, and the app will try to guess it.
+You provide feedback on whether the guess is higher or lower than your number, and the game adjusts its guesses accordingly, powered by a binary search algorithm.

-> Note: The app is still in development...
+> Note: Thanks to the binary search algorithm, the number will be guessed in no more than 7 tries.
+The game also tracks and displays the number of attempts it took to arrive at the correct answer, offering real-time feedback during gameplay.

 ## Installation